Best Coffee for Espresso: Choosing Beans for Your Café

 La Souq — Bellwether Shop Roaster in café

-Espresso demands: beans that develop fully (no underdeveloped flavors), balance between acidity and sweetness, body and texture that carry through milk, consistency batch to batch, and freshness (7–21 days from roast ideal).
+Espresso brewing is unforgiving.
+High pressure and short extraction time amplify both positive and negative qualities.
+Espresso demands beans that develop fully (no underdeveloped flavors), balance between acidity and sweetness, body and texture that carry through milk, consistency batch to batch, and freshness — 7–21 days from roast is ideal.

 Roast levelAffects solubility, flavorMedium to medium-dark typical